What is the ‘sexual-spiritual split’?

 This echoes the words of psychologist R.D.
 Laing, who writes in The Politics of Experience that, “When our personal worlds are rediscovered… we discover first a shambles… genitals dissociated from heart; heart severed from head; heads dissociated from genitals… No one can begin to think, feel or act now except from the starting-point of their own alienation.”

 The sexual-spiritual split is the starting-point of that alienation.
-We heal it by Releasing Unconscious Shame.

 Michael Picucci provides a very simple exercise for getting in touch with our dissociated genitals—perineal breathing.
 (The genitals are so taboo that spell-checker doesn’t recognise the word perineal, ‘of the perineum’.)